AnnaRyb/markdownrepo/README.md

  **__Step 6.
 DETERMINE THE ERROR SPECIFICS__**
- >In the user's session's movie, you can find the exact moment and field where issue occurred:
+ >In the user's session's recording, you can find the exact moment and field where issue occurred:
  ![screenshot](https://github.com/AnnaRyb/Screenshots/blob/main/Postal%20code.png)

+ >In this case, Ashley inserted her postal code in an invalid format for the selected country field, prompting a loading indicator that did not dissappear and blocked user to advance to the next step.
+The recording shows Ashley's numerous attemps to continue after correcting the code, then filling in the form again, and finally quitting the application.
+ >  Session Replay's short movie is the best illustration of customer journey, with every step she/he takes before and after an incident happens.

  ##**[Watch the video tutorial at](https://video.dynatrace.com/watch/TNuevLCmF91DD1zW1X9bqD)**